 Pumpkin nutrition.
 Not just for jack-o-lanterns and pie, this veggie is low in calories, high in fiber, and rich in antioxidants and vitamins.
 Read more about pumpkin goodness here.
 This parfait is a great way to incorporate a serving of veggies into your breakfast.

-Canned pureed pumpkin--unsweetened, unflavored; just plain ol' pumpkin (or cook and puree a fresh pumpkin)
+- Canned pureed pumpkin--unsweetened, unflavored; just plain ol' pumpkin (or cook and puree a fresh pumpkin).
+Libby's pumpkin is pictured below; but I now buy 12-packs of organic pumpkin from Amazon to use throughout the fall/winter pumpkin cooking season.

 Step 2.
 Combine everything except the granola in a small bowl.
 Stir it all together and give it a taste.
 Add more syrup and/or pie spice, if desired.